 Insulin is a hormone that helps keep blood sugar (glucose) under control.
 Uncontrolled diabetes results in high blood sugar, or hyperglycemia, which, over time, damages many parts of the body, including nerves and blood vessels.

-In the United States, there are now more than 29 million people with diabetes, up from 26 million in 2010.
+In the United States, there are now more than

 Another 86 million people have prediabetes, a condition in which blood sugar is higher than normal but not yet in the range for type 2 diabetes.